brycewray/hugo-site/content/posts/2022/06/wwdc-2022-thoughts.md

 Hmm: there are two M2-based MacBooks, and the new-design MacBook Air is only $100 apart from the old-design 13-inch MacBook Pro.
 Curious positioning, there, Apple.

-CarPlay's new multi-screen features look very interesting---but, if they're not going to be available until late 2023, isn't that going to be a little weird for the supporting car manufacturers?
+CarPlay's new multi-screen features look very interesting --- but, if they're not going to be available until late 2023, isn't that going to be a little weird for the supporting car manufacturers?
 At least, it will be weird *if* Apple really is going to be making its own car(s).
 Guess we'll see.

-I don't give a flip about AR, so---unlike many who'd been predicting the announcement of "RealityOS"---wasn't bothered by its non-presence in this Keynote.
+I don't give a flip about AR, so --- unlike many who'd been predicting the announcement of "RealityOS" --- wasn't bothered by its non-presence in this Keynote.

 I'm not crazy about this "no-password" movement (in this case, Apple Passkeys), but I also know that Big Tech wants it, so it's inevitable.
 I am curious just how cross-platform it really can be.
 Also curious how the 1Passwords and Bitwardens of the world will roll with it.
 Since it was no secret that Apple, Google, and Microsoft are pushing hard for this, one can reasonably suppose that's why the various password management app makers are making more of a push toward enterprise customers, given that the consumers will gradually follow their devices into the password-less future.
 (Or not.)
 Hey, I'd just be glad if businesses all did real two-factor authentication, but I dream big.